QuickBooks Blog

 Government-backed loans help make funding more accessible for all by offering lower interest rates and favorable terms for borrowers.
 Because they are guaranteed, lenders are more likely to approve applications.

-The SBA’s 7(a) loan program provides guarantees to lenders so that they can offer up to $5 million to help small businesses cover expenses like real estate, furniture, machinery and equipment, and more.
+The SBA’s 7(a) loan program provides guarantees to lenders so that they can offer up to $5 million to help small businesses cover expenses like real estate, furniture, machinery, and equipment.

-• Crowdfunding: If you or your business have strong ties to your community, you might find that crowdfunding can help generate working capital.
+If you or your business have strong ties to your community, you might find that crowdfunding can help generate working capital.
 Better yet, you won’t have to find a way to repay the money.
-This five-step guide will help you navigate the ins and outs.
+This five-step guide to funding will help you navigate the ins and outs.

-• Conventional bank loans: term loan from a conventional bank can help your business cover everything from short-term emergencies, to equipment upgrades, to real estate investments.
+term loan from a conventional bank can help your business cover everything from short-term emergencies to equipment upgrades to real estate investments.
 Typically, these loans come with a fixed interest rate, which makes financial planning simpler.

 Loan agreements can be broken down into a few components.
 To find the best loan for you, examine the terms to decide which is most appropriate.

-Building business credit doesn’t have to be a mystery — anyone can do it in 10 easy steps.
-Start by registering your business and securing an EIN, and from there, you can begin to tackle bigger steps like opening a business bank account and finding a business credit card.
+Building business credit doesn’t have to be a mystery—anyone can do it in 10 easy steps.
+Start by registering your business and securing an EIN, and from there, you can take bigger steps, like opening a business bank account and finding a business credit card.
 Needless to say, it also helps to pay your bills on time.

 Disclaimers